w3c-fedid/digital-credentials/explainer.md

 # Digital Credentials API

-Government recognized digital credentials (e.g. driver’s licenses) are being increasingly utilized on the web.
+Government-recognized digital credentials (e.g. driver’s licenses) are being increasingly utilized on the web.
 We propose a deliberate and flexible API to enable browsers to continuously improve the balance of benefits and risks for users and the entire online community.

 # Why?